davidhy8/parallel-phylogenetics/README.md

 HIV1 B-DNA-POL-LITTLE simulation data was generated via the software Framework for viral Transmission and Evolution Simulation (FAVITES) using the configuration file HIV_FAVITES_ART_0.125x found on FAVITES with minor modifications.
 Notably, this evolution configuration utilizes a GTR gamma sequence evolution model and a “VirusTreeSimulator” node evolution model.
 In the first set of simulation data, 10 samples of 1000 FASTA sequences along with their corresponding phylogenetic trees were generated with perfect sequence sampling.
 In the second set of simulation data, 10 samples of 1000 FASTA sequences along with their corresponding phylogenetic trees were generated with 10% sequence sampling.
 A 10% sampling rate was selected as studies from the United Kingdom reporting similar sampling rates for COVID-19.

-The configuration files used to create the simulation data were files
+The configuration files used to create the simulation data were:
+1. HIV_FAVITES_BA_EXPECTEDDEGREE_02_ART_0.125x_CONFIG.json for the simulation dataset with perfect sampling, and
+2. CONFIG_10percent_sampling.json for the simulation dataset with 10% sampling rate.

 ## Preparation of SARS-CoV-2 data
 A total of six 1000 FASTA sequence subsamples were obtained from GISAID’s SARS-CoV-2 database using random and weighted sampling from SARS-CoV-2 sequences between the dates of February 1st, 2020, to October 31st, 2020 that were available on GISAID as of March 1st, 2021.
 Random sampling was performed using the Software Augur (augur filter) from NextStrain on the FASTA file and associated metadata obtained from GISAID on March 1st, 2021(13).
 The following parameters were used: --min-date 2020-02-01 --max-date 2020-10-31 –subsample-max-sequences 1000.